redcelltheory/redcelltheory/README.md

 This GitHub is the behind-the-scenes tech & creative lab of the project.
 Repositories include:

-- 🎨 `branding-assets` → Visual identity: logos, banners, channel arts, SVGs
+- 🎨 `branding-assets` → Repository for visual identity such as logos, banners, channel arts, SVGs.
-- 🌐 `redcelltheory-website` → Code for the official website under development
+- 🌐 `redcelltheory-website` → Code for the official website under development.
-- 🤖 `community-tools` → Discord bots, moderation scripts, automation helpers
+- 🤖 `community-tools` → Discord bots, moderation scripts, automation helpers.
-- 🎥 `video-support-scripts` → Tools for subtitling, scripting, or metadata formatting
+- 🎥 `video-support-scripts` → Tools for subtitling, scripting, or metadata formatting.
-- 🧪 `experiments` → Other experimental projects
+- 🧪 `experiments` → Other experimental projects.

 ---